Poinciana, Florida

-As of April 2012 the population of the 9 villages which make up the Association of Poinciana Villages (APV), which covers a wider area than the CDP, was reported as 69,857.
-According to the latest census reports the adjoining tracts outside the CDP represent an additional 29,914 persons.
-Depending on the definition, the greater Poinciana Area represents a population of between 53,193 and 83,107.
-This puts Poinciana as one of the fastest growth areas for Central Florida over the past decade.

 Transportation

 U.S. Highway 17/92 (here part of the Orange Blossom Trail) runs through the north of Poinciana.
 The Poinciana Parkway (State Road 538), a toll road to connect Poinciana more directly to Interstate 4, was opened on April 30, 2016.

 Poinciana is the southern terminus of the SunRail system.
 SunRail's Poinciana station is located in the north of Poinciana near the intersection of Orange Blossom Trail (aka U.S. Highway 17/92) and Poinciana Boulevard, and opened on July 30, 2018.
 Local bus service is provided from central areas of Poinciana to Kissimmee and Haines City by the Lynx network.

 Geography

+It lies southwest of Kissimmee and approximately 14 mi east of Haines City.

 According to the United States Census Bureau, the CDP has a total area of 35.3 sqmi, of which 35.1 sqmi is land and 0.2 sqmi, or 0.68%, is water.